Comparisons12 min read

 Pricing & Value

-Here's the deal — this one is genuinely complicated and anyone who gives you a simple answer probably isn't thinking it through.
+This is where things get nuanced, and anyone giving you a simple answer probably isn't thinking it through.

-At face value, Pipedrive is cheaper: $14/user vs $20/user to start, and even at higher tiers you're spending less than HubSpot Professional.
-But if you buy HubSpot purely for CRM and ignore the marketing features, you're leaving serious value on the table.
-HubSpot's real value comes from consolidating tools.
-If Pipedrive means you're also paying for Mailchimp, a landing page tool, and a form builder separately, the total cost comparison shifts pretty dramatically.
+On the surface, Pipedrive is cheaper: $14/user vs $20/user to start, and even at higher tiers you're paying less than HubSpot Professional.
+But if you buy HubSpot just for CRM and ignore the marketing features, you're leaving value on the table.
+HubSpot's real strength is consolidating tools.
+If Pipedrive means you're also paying for Mailchimp, a landing page tool, and form builder separately, the total cost comparison shifts quite a bit.

-For a lean startup with a tight budget and no need for marketing automation: Pipedrive wins on cost, no question.
-For a startup replacing multiple tools with one platform: HubSpot can actually save you money over 12 months.
+Lean startup with no marketing automation needs?
+Pipedrive wins on cost, period.
+Replacing multiple tools with one platform?
+HubSpot can actually save money over 12 months.

-Winner: Depends on your stack.
+Winner: Depends on your situation.
 Pipedrive for pure CRM value.
 HubSpot if you're consolidating.

 Customer Support

-This is where Pipedrive genuinely punches above its weight.
-Even on lower-tier plans, you get email and chat support with reasonable response times — we're talking a few hours, not a few days.
-HubSpot's free and Starter plans have notoriously limited support: community forums and documentation, mostly.
-You need to be on Professional (remember, that's ~$100/user/month) to get real phone support.
+And this is where Pipedrive actually excels.
+Even on lower-tier plans, you get email and chat support with solid response times — we're talking a few hours, not days.
+HubSpot's free and Starter plans have frustratingly limited support: mostly community forums and docs.
+You need Professional (~$100/user/month) to get real phone support.

-For a startup that doesn't have an IT person or a dedicated ops hire — and will need occasional hand-holding during setup — this matters more than people typically account for.
+For a startup without dedicated ops help or IT support, needing occasional guidance during setup — this matters more than most people realize.

 Winner: Pipedrive